PKU-YuanGroup/Open-Sora-Plan/docker/README.md

 The base docker image tag for your built docker image, here we use nvidia pytorch images.
 You can check it from [hhttps://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda/tags](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda/tags)

-#### USER_NAME

-Your user name used in docker container.

 #### USER_PASSWD

-Your user password used in docker container.
+Your user password used in docker container, your user name will keep according with your host user name.

 ### Config [requriements.txt](./conf/requirements.txt)